AdilShamim8/ML_DS-course/Day-05/Day-05.md

 ### 📖 DEEP DIVE: Theory: Hash Tables

 A Dictionary is a Key-Value store.
 It is optimized for **O(1) Lookup**.
-When you search a List, Python scans left-to-right ($O(N)$).
+When you search a List, Python scans left-to-right (O(N)).
 When you search a Dictionary, Python uses a "Hash Function" to calculate exactly where the data is in memory.
 It is instant, even with 1 million items.

 ```python
 user = {"id": 1, "name": "Admin"}